 There is no ‘one size fits all’ solution to the issue of water shortages and relief measures that are successful in one region may not work in another.
 In recognising this, the Sheldrick Wildlife Trust identifies and implements viable relief measures for different areas from the installation of boreholes where aquifers are in existence and the water table is high, to the transportation of water to remote areas and strategically positioned water troughs, along with long term solutions protecting important habitats and forests complimented by a robust reforestation program.

 These lifelines tap into water tables beneath the ground and are strategically placed in locations far from human settlements, providing elephants and all wild animals with access to ample water.
-A further two boreholes were each drilled by the Sheldrick Wildlife Trust in Nairobi National Park and Amu Ranch.
+A further three boreholes have been drilled by the Sheldrick Wildlife Trust in Nairobi National Park (one) and Amu Ranch (two).

 Utilising mostly wind or solar energy to power our pumps, the Trust undertakes weekly maintenance, as well as servicing and repairs when required, to ensure the boreholes remain productive and effective at all times.